ddvniele/iOS-64bit-dualboot-guide/README.md

 if all went well, your device should have booted into the dual boot partition. have fun with your 2nd OS!

+## VERY IMPORTANT!!
+remember to not set a passcode at the 2nd OS!! it will break the booting of the partition. remember also to not erase the content of the 2nd OS from the settings.

 **IMPORTANT:** when you will reboot your device, it will revert to the original iOS version. to boot again the 2nd OS, you have to re-jailbreak your device, open Divisé, click on Manage Dualboot, click on Mount the 2nd os, re-put your device in PWNDFU mode, re-open Ramiel and re-do the booting process.